Mario Bettinus: Biography

-Mario Bettinus studied mathematics under the Belgian Jean Verviers and Giuseppe Biancani at the Jesuit school in Parma.
-He was responsible for teaching military architecture in Parma during the period 1624–1630.
-Among the students attending his classes at the seminarium nobilium were the two sons of Duke Ranuccio, Ottavio and Odoardo.
+Mario Bettinus studied mathematics under the Belgian Jean Verviers and Giuseppe Biancani at the Jesuit College of S. Rocco, in Parma.
+When Biancani died in 1624, the chair of mathematics went to Bettini, who taught military art, stereometry, and conics theory.
+He was also responsible for teaching military architecture during the period 1624–1630.
+Among the students attending his classes were the two sons of Duke Ranuccio, Ottavio and Odoardo.
 Besides being Ottavio's teacher of military mathematics, Bettinus also served as military consultant to the courts of Parma (1612–1613), Modena (1617–1618) and again Parma (1626–1627), and as a military architect at Novellara (1618–1619), seat of the novitiate of the Jesuit ‘Provincia Veneta’.

+Bettinus was primarily a mathematician and mathematical physicist.
+He labeled himself a philosophus mathematicus, meaning a scholar who relies on mathematics to study natural philosophy.
+Bettinus was somewhat ambivalent towards Galileo's Copernicanism and his new astronomical observations.
+Although generally recognizing the importance of Galileo's discoveries, he disagreed with some of the conclusions expounded in Sidereus Nuncius especially over the height of the mountains on the moon.
+According to Bettini, if there were very high mountains on the Moon, the lunar disk observed with the telescope would appear irregular and jagged, while on the contrary, it looked perfectly round.
+Bettini's objections echoed the doubts raised in Johannes Kepler's Dissertatio cum Nuntio Sidereo.
+Giovanni Riccioli, who heard Bettinus lecture at Parma, mentions his attempts to measure the heights of lunar mountains.

-Besides being the mentor of Guarino Guarini (1624–1683), Bettinus was also a close friend of Prince Raimondo Montecuccoli (1609–1680)—the latter had even sent him a copy of his work on fortifications from Hohenneg on 15 July 1652.
+Besides being the mentor of Guarino Guarini (1624–1683) and a friend of Christoph Grienberger, Bettinus was also a close friend of Prince Raimondo Montecuccoli (1609–1680)—the latter had even sent him a copy of his work on fortifications from Hohenegg on 15 July 1652.
+He opposed Bonaventura Cavalieri's method of indivisibles and the theory of the infinitesimal quantities.